 In some places, metagabbro has a glomerophyric texture defined by 10-60% whitish porphyroblasts.
 These represent aggregates of small plagioclase crystals containing hornblende and anthophyllite rods displaying random orientation.
 Deformation of these textures is variable.
 Slightly deformed aggregates are rounded with a diameter <4 cm.
 With increased deformation, they take an oval or very stretched shape in foliation and are up to 10 cm long (Gélinas, 1956).
 This facies had already been described east of Gabriel Lake by Gélinas (1958b) and Sauvé and Bergeron (1965).
 In the Labrador Trough, Sauvé and Bergeron (1965) mention the presence of spotted (glomerophyric) gabbros, which can be equivalent to Klein Suite metagabbros, at the base of volcanic sequences of the Hellancourt Formation (Sauvé and Bergeron, 1965; Wares and Goutier, 1990; Clark and Wares, 2004).

-In the Jeannin Lake area, a subophitic gabbro intrusion was observed west of Horseshoe Lake.
+In the Jeannin Lake area (Charette et al., 2016), a subophitic gabbro intrusion was observed west of Horseshoe Lake.
 The intrusion, which is ~4 km by 2 km, displays alternating subophitic gabbro and partially amphibolized gabbro similar to metagabbro described above.
 The subophitic facies is purplish grey, slightly magnetic in places and more leucocratic than the amphibolitized facies.
 Ferromagnesian minerals (40-50%) consist of unaltered clinopyroxene, and olivine highly replaced by a mixture of serpentine, chlorite and actinolite.

-Klein Suite amphibolites form layers and klippes up to 5 km wide interstratified with metasedimentary units of the Freneuse Suite.
+The Klein Suite covers an area of ~1373 km2 within the Rachel-Laporte Tectonic Domain.
+Amphibolites of unit pPkle1 (including its subunits) is the dominant litholgy of the suite (1110 km2).
+They form layers and klippes up to 5 km wide, interstratified with metasedimentary units of the Freneuse Suite.
 Ultramafic rocks of unit pPkle2 unit and metagabbros of unit pPkle3 form hectometric to kilometric intrusions.
 On the eastern and northern edge of the Wheeler Complex, in the Jeannin Lake area, there are thicker amphibolite and metagabbro sequences that are nearly 10 km wide.

-The Klein Suite is in fault contact with various Archean or Proterozoic complexes (thrust sheets) of the Rachel-Laporte Domain, namely the Boulder, Rénia, Highfall, Boullé, Wheeler and Giton complexes.
-(Simard et al., 2013; Lafrance et al., 2014; Charette et al., 2016).
-The various Klein units are also locally intruded by granite and pegmatitic granite dykes or sills of the Mercier Suite.
+Rocks of the Klein Suite are commonly observed alternating with metasedimentary rocks of the Freneuse Suite.
+Mafic (pPkle3) and ultramafic (pPkle2) intrusions are most often conformable with layers of amphibolite (pPkle1) and metasedimentary rocks (pPfru), but sharp crosscut has been observed locally (Lafrance and Vanier, 2021).
+The Klein Suite is also in fault contact with the various Archean complexes (thrust sheets) of the Rachel-Laporte Domain and Labrador Trough, namely the Boulder, Rénia, Highfall, Boullé and Wheeler complexes (Simard et al., 2013; Lafrance et al., 2014; Charette et al., 2016).
+The various units of the Klein Suite are locally intruded by granite and pegmatitic granite dykes or sills of the Mercier Suite.

 Does not apply.